EmirYLMZ128/Morgifile-FirefoxExtension-Dashboard--Beta/readme.md

-# Morifile (Beta)
+# Morgifile (Beta)

 [🇹🇷 Türkçe README](readme_Tr.md)

-Morifile is a **Firefox extension + web dashboard** application developed to quickly and efficiently archive, categorize, and manage images from the web.
+Morgifile is a **Firefox extension + web dashboard** application developed to quickly and efficiently archive, categorize, and manage images from the web.

 The project consists of a Firefox extension, a locally running Python server, and a dashboard interface that visualizes and manages the collected data.